 Solid Waste crews will pick up bulky items any time of year with Trash Tags attached.
 There is no need to call ahead, just set the item out with your regular garbage.

 Electronics with screens are banned from disposal in the landfill, so you can’t throw them away with your trash.
 Televisions must go to the Hazchem Center at the Des Moines County Regional Landfill for disposal.
 The fee for any size TV is $15, cash or check only.
 As a service to our customers, Burlington Solid Waste crews will pick up TVs by appointment.
 5 Trash Tags are required.
 TVs must be intact for pick up.
-To get on the schedule for pick up, Send eMail and provide leave your name, address, and telephone number.
+To get on the schedule for pick up send an email to firstname.lastname@example.org and provide your name, address, and telephone number.

 Electronics with screens are banned from disposal in the landfill, so you can’t throw monitors away with your trash.
 The local Goodwill store accepts computers and accessories including monitors, keyboards, printers, scanners, speakers, modems, and so forth even if the item doesn't work.
 Items are accepted at no charge, and you can get a receipt for tax purposes if you desire.
 Goodwill of the Heartland is located at 165 West Burlington Avenue.
-Drop off during regular store hours: 9am-9pm M-F; 9am-6pm Sat; noon-5pm Sunday.
+Drop off during regular store hours: 9am until 9pm M-F; 9am until 6pm Sat; noon until 5pm Sunday.
 Goodwill uses Dell’s recycling program.
 Alternatively, computers may be taken to the HazChem Center at the Des Moines County Regional Landfill for disposal, for a fee, cash or check only.
 As a service to our customers, Burlington Solid Waste crews will pick up computer monitors by appointment.
 3 Trash Tags are required.
 Monitors must be intact for pick up.
-To get on the schedule for pick up, Send eMail and provide leave your name, address, and telephone number.
+To get on the schedule for pick up send an email to email@example.com and provide leave your name, address, and telephone number.

 Household chemicals should be used in the manner for which they were intended, so try giving leftovers to a friend or neighbor if you can't use them.
 Never discard chemicals on the ground!
 Most residential-type hazardous chemicals, like cleansers, pesticides, herbicides, fertilizers, automotive products, and mercury found in thermostats and thermometers are accepted at the HazChem Center near the Des Moines County Regional Landfill.
 The HazChem Center manages a Swap Shop where you may be able to obtain products at no charge.
 For your safety, an appointment is always necessary, so call 319-753-8758. or visit HazChem Center

-Automotive products like motor oil, antifreeze, brake fluid, transmission fluid, carburetor cleaner and similar products should be taken to the HazChem Center for free disposal in containers no larger than 5 gallons.
+Automotive products like motor oil, antifreeze, brake fluid, transmission fluid, carburetor cleaner and similar products should be taken to the HazChem Center in containers no larger than 5 gallons for free disposal.
 Speedlube and Advance Auto Parts may accept used motor oil for free but there is a limit to how much they can take each day, so you should call them first.
 Antifreeze may be poured down the drain with generous amounts of water, but the preferable disposal option would be to take it to the HazChem Center.
 For your safety, materials are accepted at the HazChem Center by appointment only, so always call first!
 The number is 319-753-8758.